Pulmonary Fibrosis (cont.)

 What are the complications of pulmonary fibrosis?

 Idiopathic pulmonary fibrosis tends to be relentless in its progression.
 The complications that occur are a reflection of the failure of the pulmonary system.
-Dyspnea, decreased activity, and signs of heart failure can occur.
+Shortness of breath, decreased activity, and signs of heart failure can occur.
 As the lungs fail, the blood pressure in the lungs rises.
 This results in increased work for and ultimately failure of the right side of the heart which pumps the blood through the lungs.
 This failure can result in fatigue, leg swelling, and overall fluid accumulation in the body.
 The immobility and sluggish blood flow can increase the risks for blood clots.
 Depression is frequently seen in this devastating disease.